MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ## Before you contact support

 Verify whether Microsoft support is your admin's preferred option when you need help.
-To check, select (**?**) from the page header in the Power BI service, then choose **Help & Support > Get Help**.
+To check, select (**?**) from the page header in the Power BI service, then choose **Get Help**.
 If this selection takes you to Power BI support, you might use the following listed support options.
 Otherwise, you'll be directed to the preferred support option for your organization.
 If your product doesn't have a support contract, you'll receive a message that "This product is not supported."

 ![Help_pane2](media/service-support-options/help-pane2.png)